aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

                   Set the S3BucketName parameter to the bucket name created in Prerequisites section Step no.13
     - NOTE: Do not change the stack-name to avoid conflict with following deployment steps.
 3. For the Control Tower Backup key, ensure to create a new replica key in us-east-1 and any other additional governed region.
 Go to KMS console, select the "control-tower-backup-key", go to "Regionality" and "Create new replica keys" for us-east-1.
 4. Enable AWS Organization Central Root Management.
-Go to IAM console, select "Account settings", and go to the section "Centralized root access for member accounts".
+Go to IAM console, select "Account settings", and go to the section "Centralized root access for member accounts", and select "Enable".
     - Enable these capabilities 1) Root credentials management, and 2) Privileged root actions in member accounts.
     - Assign delegate administrator account to "Shared Services" account.
 5. Enable Control Tower in management account in Malaysia ap-southeast-5 region.
 Follow these instructions from [AWS Control Tower quick start guide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html)
-    - Deployment Account: management root account
+    - Deployment Account: management account
     - Deployment Region: Malaysia ap-southeast-5
     - Additional region for governance (for global services such as IAM, CloudFront, Route53): us-east-1
     - Specify Region Deny, to only govern these regions (us-east-1, and ap-southeast-5)
     - Foundational OU: Security
     - Additional OU: Opt out of creating OU
     - Create a new log-archive account and a new audit account as part of Control Tower implementation.
-    - Specify the KMS key id for Control Tower encryption
+    - Specify the KMS key id (alias "control-tower-key") for Control Tower encryption
     - Enable Organization-Level CloudTrail
     - Set Log configuration for S3 to 1 year for both S3 retention and S3 access logging
-    - Enable IAM Identity Center (IDC) in Malaysia ap-southeast-5 region
+    - Enable IAM Identity Center (IDC) in Malaysia ap-southeast-5 region.
+You will receive an email invitation from AWS (no-reply@login.awsapps.com), on starting the creation of Control Tower landing zone.
+Take note of the AWS access portal URL provided in the email for your organization users to login across the accounts.
     - Enable AWS Backup for whole of organization.
 Specify the new Shared Services (for backup administration) and central backup accounts.
 These accounts should not be enrolled under AWS Control Tower at the start.
-        - Specify the KMS key id for Control Tower Backup encryption (alias control-tower-backup-key)
+        - Specify the KMS key id for Control Tower Backup encryption (alias "control-tower-backup-key")

 6. Create **CloudFormation StackSet** to configure delegation of security administration for AWS Security Services GuardDuty, Security Hub, Inspector, IAM Access Analyzer and Detective.
-    - Deployment Account: management root account
+    - Deployment Account: management account
     - Deployment Region: ap-southeast-5
     - Create new **CloudFormation StackSet**
     - Permission Model: Self-Service Permissions